 The India produces around 52 crore litres of milk daily.
 Domestic animals make critical and valued contributions to society and human existence throughout the world, and play a key role in agriculture.
 Livestock products account for an estimated 30 percent of the total global value of food and agriculture, and approximately 19 percent of the value of global food production [1].
 Products from food animals provide over 33 percent of protein consumed in human diets globally and about 16 percent of food energy [2].
 Non-foods such as wool, hides, bones and dung for fuel are also valuable commodities.
 Animal manures make a very important

 contribution to soil fertility, particularly to productivity in the developing world.
-Animals also provide important power for cultivations and transport in some societies and globally represent considerable value, equity and insurance.
+Animals also provide important power for cultivation and transport in some societies and globally represent considerable value, equity and insurance.

 Protein is an essential key ingredient of animal feeds.
 It is absolutely necessary for animal growth, body maintenance, the production of young and the output of such products as milk, eggs and wool.
 Approximately 11 percent of the global land mass is cultivated and about 26 percent is permanent pastureland, with 31 percent in forest.
 In traditional low output farming systems the protein supply can be met from plants and crops grown locally.
 Higher output animal production is now increasingly important for commercial livestock and mixed farm viability, and nutrition (particularly protein) requirements have become much more demanding.
 High performing animals need higher quality feed and, except for extensive sheep and beef systems, imports of quality protein and energy are now the norm in the form of compound or straight feeds.
 Some 800 million tonnes of compounded animal feeds are now produced annually worldwide [3].